nayere6342/sep11-freedom-project/tool/learning-log.md

 Moving on from this recap;

 The main content I have learn from this learning log is that making a shooter game is much more easier then before.
-This can also be because of the fact that _kaboom.js_ helps along with tools such as sprite sponwing code.
-All of this is shown in this code snippent;
+Like I said before hand; I have been learning _kaboom.js_ for a bit now.
+What I learned that _kaboom.js_ has more depth than I thought.
+So I started tinking with this tool.
+With this tool, _kaboom.js_.
+I started researching about _kaboom.js_.
+For this _FP_ project.
+And what I found out was that it's pretty easy for a simple baseline for _kaboom.js_.
+Also, I wanted to add that I can also be because of the fact that _kaboom.js_ helps along with tools such as sprite sponwing code all that, of this is shown in this code snippent;

 ```JS
 // TODO: document